Accessibility at UW-Parkside

 This course is meant for student workers who may assist non-instructional staff with content creation or student organization leaders who create digital content on behalf of their recognized organization

-Additional information on making accessible digital content can be found in the courses linked above and on the Getting Started with Digital Accessibility page linked below.
+Additional information on making accessible digital content on the Getting Started with Digital Accessibility page linked below, which contains key concepts, resources, and campus contacts for additional support.

 Getting Started with Digital Accessibility